top of page

 Herbal Medicine

 An individualized extension of care.
 Thoughtfully crafted formulas support regulation, resilience, and deeper change between sessions.
-Herbal prescribing is included at no extra charge within Restoring Ease or Tending the Terrain sessions, or offered as a standalone consultation without acupuncture.
-Herbs themselves are prepared in-house and billed separately based on your formula.
+Herbal prescribing is included at no extra charge with private acupuncture sessions, or offered as a standalone consultation without acupuncture.
+Herbal formulas are provided in-house and billed separately.

 Moxa Therapy